Ayehu/custom-activities/NetApp/README.md

 Activities for running NetApp commands.

-To run NetApp activities you need to have the API credentials.
+To run NetApp ONTAP activities you need to have the API credentials.